 Information on this website is not tax advice.
 It's only intended to inform and educate.
 Our purpose is to help you understand how taxes work to help you prepare for taxes, not to offer professional advice.
 You should seek out a tax professional if you need advice for your particular tax situation.

 Finally, this is part of a series of articles about Doordash taxes.
 Rather than go down a rabbit hole about different tax topics, we'll link to different articles in the series where appropriate.
-Further down, you'll find a list of articles in the series.
+You can see a directory of the tax series articles here.

 What are Doordash quarterly taxes and why aren't they really taxes?